 - Optionally click Specify Groups and select the ArcGIS Online groups to which members will be added when they join the ArcGIS Online organization.

-- Provide ArcGIS Online with metadata information about your enterprise IDP.
+- If you selected One identity provider, provide ArcGIS Online with metadata information about your enterprise IDP.

 Do this by specifying the source that ArcGIS Online will access to obtain metadata information about the enterprise IDP.
 There are three possible sources for this information: